danigosa/infantium-phonegap/README.md

 infantium-phonegap-android
 ==================

-## Phonegap Plugin for the Infantium SDK
+## Phonegap Plugin for the Infantium Android SDK

 # Warning